1 killed, 2 hospitalized after driver hits pedestrian, 2 vehicles in front of Miami’s Shenandoah Park - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Detectives told 7News that the injured driver walked away, and Good Samaritans caught up to him.

 “There’s a commotion, and I turned to the park, and there was like a fight, and I said, ‘What is going on?'” said Mere.
-“And then it was because they had pinned the guy, they were holding the guy down.
+“And then it was because they had pinned the guy; they were holding the guy down.
 He tried to escape.
-He tried to flee inside the park, and some of the people start – they jumped him.”
+He tried to flee inside the park, and other people started—they jumped him.”

 The good Samaritans held the driver until officers arrived and detained him, investigators said.